MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 1. Select **Save**.

 ## Create new filter rule for Seattle store

+To create a new filter rule for the Seattle store, follow these steps.

 1. On the Fulfillment filter policy - Seattle form, select **New Rule**.
 1. Under **Condition**, for **Rule Name**, enter "Min quantity".